Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 1986: Marriage to Maria Shriver

-In 1986, Arnold Schwarzenegger married Maria Shriver, a niece of former U.S. President John F. Kennedy, marking a significant personal milestone.
+In 1986, Arnold Schwarzenegger married Maria Shriver, a niece of former U.S. President John F. Kennedy.

-In 1988, the Daily Mail and Time Out magazine noted that Arnold Schwarzenegger appeared noticeably shorter than his claimed height, adding to the ongoing debate about his true height.
+In 1988, both the Daily Mail and Time Out magazine mentioned that Arnold Schwarzenegger appeared noticeably shorter than his official height.

 In 1989, Katherine Schwarzenegger, the first child of Arnold Schwarzenegger and Maria Shriver, was born.